John433-max/AndroidWebPopup/README.md

 Once the app is installed and running, it will automatically schedule a popup to appear every hour, displaying the configured website.

+## Building a Signed APK

+To build a signed APK:

+1. Update the signing configuration in `app/build.gradle` with your keystore information
+2. Run `./gradlew assembleRelease`
+3. The signed APK will be generated at `app/build/outputs/apk/release/app-release.apk`

 ## License

 This project is open source and available under the [MIT License](LICENSE).